Meet Our Trainers

 Robin Roy has been training dogs her whole life, starting as a child following her mother, an American Kennel Club obedience judge, around the ring.
-She has been training professionally for more than fifteen years.
+She has been training professionally for more than twenty years.
 Robin has extensive experience with rescue dogs and is also a puppy specialist.
-She teaches group classes and privates, covering basic obedience to behavioral issues of all types.
-She attends conferences, takes webinars, networks with other trainers nationally.
-She currently has a Chihuahua with attitude, a miniature pinscher mix with spunk, and a Papillon who is definitely smarter than she is—and three cats who come when they're called.
+She teaches group classes and private lessons, covering obedience skills and behavioral issues of all types.
+She attends conferences and webinars and networks with other trainers nationally.
+She currently has a perky, young Giant Schnauzer, a miniature Pinscher mix with spunk, and a Papillon who is definitely smarter than she is--and two cats who come when they're called.
 She is a member of APDT, IAABC, and PPG and is an AKC CGC and Trick Dog Evaluator.
 She also mentors new trainers for Animal Behavior College.

-Robin’s training methods are positive, dog-friendly techniques that work easily—and help you help your fabulous dog.
+Robin's training methods are positive, dog-friendly, fun techniques that work easily--and help you help your fabulous dog. www.robinroy.com

 Back to top